apache/drill/_docs/performance-tuning/query-plans-and-tuning/050-sort-based-and-hash-based-memory-constrained-operators.md

 **Configuring Spill to Disk**

-The `drill-override.conf` file, located in the `/conf` directory, contains options that set the spill locations for the Hash and Sort operators.
+The `drill-override.conf` file, located in the `/conf` directory, contains options that set the spill locations for the spillable operators.
 An administrator can change the file system and directories into which the operators spill data.
 Refer to the `drill-override-example.conf` file included in the `/conf` directory for examples.

 The following list describes the spill to disk configuration options:

 - **drill.exec.spill.fs**
 Introduced in Drill 1.11.
-The default file system on the local machine into which the Sort, Hash Aggregate, and Hash Join operators spill data.
+The default file system on the local machine into which the spillable operators spill data.
 You can configure this option so that data spills into a distributed file system, such as hdfs.
 For example, "hdfs:///".
 The default setting is "file:///".

 - **drill.exec.spill.directories**
 Introduced in Drill 1.11.
-The list of directories into which the Sort, Hash Aggregate, and Hash Join operators spill data.
+The list of directories into which the spillable operators spill data.
 The list must be an array with directories separated by a comma, for example ["/fs1/drill/spill" , "/fs2/drill/spill" , "/fs3/drill/spill"].
 The default setting is ["/tmp/drill/spill"].

 **Note:** The following options were available prior to Drill 1.11, but have since been deprecated and replaced with the options described above: